liveandrew/workflow2/README.md

 Workflow2 is the DAG processing framework LiveRamp uses to run all of its big data applications.

-Workflow2 began (many, many years ago) as a simple in-memory DAG processor, and evolved into [blah]
+Workflow2 began (many, many years ago) as a simple in-memory DAG processor, and evolved into a full-featured framework for instrumenting big-data pipelines at LiveRamp.

 ## What distinguishes workflow2 from other DAG processors?